Mind the Gap: How Elicitation Protocols Shape the Stated-Revealed Preference Gap in Language Models: Methods

 \section{Methods}

 We study how elicitation protocols affect stated--revealed preference (SvR) correlation by varying the \emph{options available} during preference elicitation.
-Our evaluation builds on the LitmusValues framework of \citet{chiu2025will}, extending it to explicitly allow neutrality and abstention.
+Our evaluation builds on the LitmusValues framework of \citet{chiulitmusvalues}, extending it to explicitly allow neutrality and abstention.

 We consider two elicitation protocols.
 In \emph{forced-choice} elicitation, models must select one of two values or actions.
 In \emph{expanded-choice} elicitation, models may additionally respond with \textit{Equal Preference} or \textit{Depends}, allowing them to express indifference or contextual uncertainty.
-Stated preferences are elicited via abstract pairwise value comparisons, while revealed preferences are elicited using contextualized moral dilemmas from AIRiskDilemmas \citep{chiu2025will}.
+Stated preferences are elicited via abstract pairwise value comparisons, while revealed preferences are elicited using contextualized moral dilemmas from AIRiskDilemmas \citep{chiulitmusvalues}.
 All generations use deterministic decoding, and responses are categorized into the four response types using an LM judge (GPT-4o-mini).

-Pairwise responses are aggregated into global value rankings using win rates over decisive (binary) comparisons; neutral responses are excluded when constructing rankings.
-SvR correlation is measured as Spearman’s rank correlation ($\rho$) between stated and revealed value rankings \citep{chiu2025will}.
-We evaluate three protocol configurations: \emph{forced--forced}, \emph{expanded-stated / forced-revealed}, and \emph{expanded--expanded} elicitation.
+Stated preference rankings use win rates over decisive binary comparisons, while revealed rankings use Elo ratings (converted to a 1–16 scale) derived from "wins" and "losses" across 3,000 dilemmas.
+We exclude neutral responses from both to isolate strict directional priorities - a methodological choice that has consequences for our results.
+SvR correlation is measured as Spearman's rank correlation ($\rho$) between these 1–16 rankings \citep{chiulitmusvalues}.
+We evaluate three configurations: \emph{forced--forced}, \emph{expanded-stated / forced-revealed}, and \emph{expanded--expanded}.

 To test whether the SvR gap can be reduced via prompt-based intervention, we apply \emph{system prompt steering} during revealed preference elicitation.
 For each model, we construct a system prompt containing its stated value ranking obtained under expanded-choice stated preference elicitation, prepend this prompt during revealed preference evaluation, and compare SvR correlation before and after steering.
 Full prompt templates are provided in Appendix~C.